Preston-Cai/notion-chatbot/README.md

 ### 2. Chunking/Embedding/Vector Storing
 Chunk, embed, and vector store the content in `data/scraping` that was generated previously.
 #### For `data/scraping/json_docs`
-Recommended approach, as generated JSON docs contain the sources RAG agent needs to generate the correct response format.
+Recommended approach, as generated JSON docs contain the sources RAG agent needs to generate the correct response format.\
-To run:
+Run in terminal:
 ```
 python -m src.processing.embed_with_source
 ```
 #### For `data/scraping/text_docs`
-Not recommended for later RAG agent workflow.
+Not recommended for later RAG agent workflow.\
-To run:
+Run in terminal:
 ```
 python -m src.processing.embed_no_source
 ```